Sandy Stone (artist): The Empire Strikes Back: A Posttranssexual Manifesto

-In 1983 Stone befriended cultural theorist Donna Haraway, a faculty member in the History of Consciousness program at the University of California, Santa Cruz.
-Haraway was in the process of writing the watershed essay "A Cyborg Manifesto".
-While Stone was studying for her doctorate with Haraway and James Clifford, she produced the 1987 essay "The Empire Strikes Back: A Posttranssexual Manifesto".
-The work was influenced by early versions of Haraway's "A Cyborg Manifesto" and first published in Social Text, and by the turbulent political foment in cultural feminism of that period.
+In 1983 Stone befriended cultural theorist Donna Haraway, a faculty member in the History of Consciousness program at UC Santa Cruz; Haraway was in the process of writing the watershed essay "A Cyborg Manifesto."
+Stone was a student in the program from 1987-1993 and produced "The Empire Strikes Back: A Posttranssexual Manifesto" as a first-year project.
+The work was influenced by early versions of Haraway's "A Cyborg Manifesto" and by the turbulent political foment in cultural feminism of that period.
+It was presented at a conference in 1988, where, Stone recalled, "People stood up and were cheering.
+I hadn’t seen anything like that, or expected it.”
+"Empire" was first published in 1991.
 Susan Stryker and Stephen Whittle situate Stone's work in the turbulent events of the time as a response to Raymond's attack:

 Stone exacts her revenge more than a decade later, not by waging an anti-feminist counterattack on Raymond, but by undermining the foundationalist assumptions that support Raymond's narrower concept of womanhood, and by claiming a speaking position for transsexuals that cannot be automatically dismissed as damaged, deluded, second-rate, or somehow inherently compromised.